SunzidHassan/Study/Course/EECS/Robotics/mobile_robot/robot_build.md

 Build and relaunch, run `ros2 topic echo /cmd_vel`, and now joystick input should publish `/cmd_vel`.
 In the launcher file, we'll add remapping in teleop_node from `/cmd_vel` to `/diff_cont/cmd_vel_unstamped`.

-##### Getting feedback using rviz2
+##### Getting feedback using RViz2
-Launch rviz2.
+Launch RViz2.

-ssh into your robot and launch camera launcher to get image feedback in rviz or rqt.
+ssh into your robot and launch camera launcher to get image feedback in RViz or rqt.

 ssh into the robot and launch LiDAR launcher